Why Pre-Trip Inspections Matter

 - Verify that the truck’s documentation complies with DOT requirements.
 For this part, you must confirm that you have all the documents needed, from shipping papers to insurance cards, registration, and any additional documents the DOT requires.

-- Conduct a general overview of the truck following the pre-inspection checklist, which includes:
+- Conduct a general overview of the truck following the pre-trip inspection checklist, which includes:

 - Engine compartment: check all the fluids, and confirm there aren’t any leaks.
 Go over belts, pulleys, AC compressor, alternator, and hoses.